 - 8. Prohibit discrimination against any job applicant, unpaid intern, or employee in hiring, promotions, assignments,termination, or any term, condition, or privilege of employment. - Require employers, employment agencies, and unions to preserve applications, personnel records, and employment referral records for a minimum of two years. - 10.
 Require employers to provide leaves of up to four months to employees disabled because of pregnancy, childbirth, or a related medical condition. - 11.
 Require an employer to provide reasonable accommodations requested by an employee, on the advice of their health care provider, related to their pregnancy, childbirth, or a related medical condition. - 12.
-Require employers of 20 or more persons to allow eligible employees to take up to 12 weeks leave in a 12-month period for the birth of a child or the placement of a child for adoption or foster care; also require employers of 50 or more persons to allow eligible employees to take up to 12 weeks leave in a 12-month period for an employee's own serious health condition or to care for a parent, spouse, or child with a serious health condition. - 13.
+Require employers of 5 or more persons to allow eligible employees to take up to 12 weeks leave in a 12-month period: to care for their own serious health condition; to care for a child of any age, spouse, domestic partner, parent, grandparent, grandchild, or sibling with a serious health condition; to bond with a new child (by birth, adoption, or foster placement); or for certain military exigencies. - 13.
 Require employment agencies to serve all applicants equally,refuse discriminatory job orders, and prohibit employers and employment agencies from making discriminatory pre-hiring inquiries or publishing help-wanted advertisements that express a discriminatory hiring preference. - 14.
 Prohibit unions from discriminating in member admissions or dispatching members to jobs. - 15.
 Prohibit retaliation against a person who opposes, reports, or assists another person to oppose unlawful discrimination.